ali-pouya/IMAGING-PIPELINE-SIM/README.md

 ## **6.5 Pixel-Aperture MTF**

 Each pixel integrates irradiance over its finite geometric extent, imposing a pixel-aperture modulation transfer function.
 For a rectangular aperture of width $p$:

 $$\mathrm{MTF}_{\mathrm{pixel}}(f)=|\mathrm{sinc}(\pi f p)|$$

 > **Note**
-> The simulator uses spatial-domain averaging to approximate this, which is equivalent to convolving with a box kernel.
+> The simulator uses spatial-domain averaging, which is equivalent to convolving with a box kernel.

 ## **6.6 Quantization**